 Today watches in the 40 to 42mm range are considered “standard,” and if you’re looking at a chronograph or dive watch there’s a good chance it’s a few millimeters bigger still.
 This change came recently and quickly, as hulking sports watches from IWC and Panerai became status items in the ’90s and ’00s and as the popularity of sports models from big brands like Rolex lead other makers to creep up case sizes, even if said watches were not actually sport models or did not require a brawny case for any functional purpose.
 The consensus amongst some prominent watch folk is that this case inflation is a holdover from an era of conspicuous consumption.

 This doesn’t mean that every large watch-wearing individual is a braggart or is prone to compensate, but it does mean the big and bold watch has become the norm, which as a result seems to have, in some instances, spurred a bout of neuroticism in the modern watch buyer.
-There’s an abundance of guides online to “finding the right size watch for your wrist” and forum posts inquiring as to whether or not a watch will fill out an enthusiast’s wrist, wrist circumferences no doubt having been taken with a tape measure and committed to memory.
+There’s an abundance of guides online to “finding the right size watch for your wrist” (Editor's Note: uhh, we actually have one of those now) and forum posts inquiring as to whether or not a watch will fill out an enthusiast’s wrist, wrist circumferences no doubt having been taken with a tape measure and committed to memory.
 The subtext?
 Anything too small will look like a ladies watch.

 My advice, first and foremost, is to buy whatever the hell you like regardless of size.
 My second bit of advice is to consider embracing the smallness.
 In fact, if recent industry trends are any indicator, more small watches are on the way.
 The vintage watch market is booming right now, and watch collectors have come to love the authentically small case sizes of yore.
 Watchmakers today have seemingly taken notice, offering dress and sports watches that are closer in size to their forebears.
 Tudor’s downsized Black Bay Fifty-Eight is a prominent example in dive watch form, coming in at 39mm; Oris, meanwhile, produced a 36mm version of both its Divers Sixty-Five and Big Crown Pointer Date.